-This is an enriched dough, which means it is made with high fat ingredients like butter and eggs.
-Unlike biscuits which are made with just butter or pizza dough which is made without butter, enriched dough is rich and makes an extra soft bread.
+This is an enriched dough, which means it is made with high-fat ingredients like butter and eggs.
+Unlike biscuits which are made with just butter or pizza dough which is made without butter, the enriched dough is rich and makes an extra soft bread.
 Sweet potato rolls and whole wheat garlic knots are also enriched bread.

 These are the ingredients needed to make pumpkin cinnamon rolls:

 - Butter: Choose unsalted butter.
 It should be room temp, which means a light press with your finger leaves an indent.

 - Milk: Higher fat milk yields a richer dough.
 I use 2% milk.

 - Yeast: This recipe is made with "active dry yeast", not instant yeast.

 - Flour: All-purpose flour works best here for a soft and tender dough.
 Do not use bread flour.

 - Sugar: We use white sugar in the dough and light brown sugar for the filling.